R8ndeer/imc-prosperity-3/README.md

 Our final strategy for Squid Ink focused purely on following this daily-extrema trading behavior, dynamically updating our positions based on detected trades and resetting when invalidations occurred.
 No active market making or mean reversion trading was used for this product.
 The result was a low-risk, high-reliability PnL contributor that did not rely on predicting price moves directly.

 Anyone who carefully analyzed historical Prosperity 2 data or public write-ups — such as [Stanford Cardinal’s](https://github.com/ShubhamAnandJain/IMC-Prosperity-2023-Stanford-Cardinal) or [Jasper's](https://github.com/jmerle/imc-prosperity-2) — could have anticipated similar behaviors and prepared detection logic in advance.
 We also discovered and executed this strategy on another product in Prosperity 2 without having participated in Prosperity 1.
-Early identification of this behavior consistently netted us around 8,000 SeaShells per round, providing a stable and important edge in Round 1.
+Early identification of this behavior consistently netted us on average 8,000 SeaShells per round, providing a stable and important edge in Round 1.

 <br>

 ## Round 2: ETF Statistical Arbitrage

-### Gift Baskets 🥀
+### Picnic Baskets

-In Round 2, three new individual products — Croissants, Jams, and Djembes — were introduced alongside two new baskets: PICNIC_BASKET1 and PICNIC_BASKET2.
+In Round 2, three new individual products — Croissants, Jams, and Djembes — were introduced alongside two new baskets: PICNIC_BASKET1 (6x Croissants, 3x Jams, 1x Djembes) and PICNIC_BASKET2 (4x Croissants, 2x Jams).
 Each basket represented a combination of different quantities of the three products, but crucially, it was not possible to directly convert baskets into their underlying constituents.
-This setup clearly simulated a basic ETF (Exchange-Traded Fund) structure: linked assets that normally move together, but which might temporarily deviate, creating arbitrage opportunities.
+This setup clearly simulated a basic ETF (Exchange-Traded Fund) structure: linked assets that normally move together, but which might temporarily deviate, creating statistical arbitrage opportunities.
 In quantitative trading, finding and exploiting such linkages — when the synthetic price of a basket diverges from the sum of its parts — is a classic technique.

-A deeper look revealed two main spread opportunities: first, trading the spread between the two baskets adjusted by Djembes (ETF1 - ETF2 + Djembes), and second, trading each basket relative to its synthetic value based on the underlying products (ETF - Constituents).
+A deeper look revealed two main spread opportunities: first, trading the spread between the two baskets adjusted by Djembes (ETF1 - 1.5*ETF2 - Djembes), and second, trading each basket relative to its synthetic value based on the underlying products (ETF - Constituents).
 While both avenues were possible, we quickly identified that comparing baskets directly to their constituent sums was the stronger and more reliable path.

 <table>